Heat Pump vs. AC: Which Is Right? in Natomas, CA

 Is heat pump installation urgent in Natomas's climate?+

-Natomas experiences summer highs averaging 96°F, making a functioning HVAC system essential for safety and comfort.
+Natomas experiences summer highs averaging 96°F and winter lows around 39°F, making a functioning HVAC system essential for safety and comfort.
 Temperatures above 95°F increase the risk of heat-related illness, especially for elderly residents and children.
 Schedule a service visit at your convenience.

 What should Natomas homeowners know about hvac for their homes?+